 Here are a few simple steps to improve your delegation effectiveness:

 If you want to go deeper on the art of delegation, you can read the five steps for letting go and empowering others.

 There are many other ways of combatting workaholic tendencies, such as saying "no" more often, renegotiating deadlines or simply showing self-compassion.
-As you closeout 2020 and prepare for the year ahead, my hope is that you'll give a gift to yourself and those you love this holiday season by learning how to step off the treadmill and step into a more balanced life in 2021.
+As you prepare for the year ahead, my hope is that you'll give a gift to yourself and those you love by learning how to step off the treadmill and becoming a more balanced leader.

-If you're interested in learning more about delegation, organization and building a better team, take a look at my six-week virtual leadership experience, Rising to the Challenge Leadership Academy.
+If you're interested in learning more about delegation, organization and building a better team, take a look at my keynote speaking.